 His righteousness endures forever.

-4 He has caused his wonderful works to be remembered.
+4 He has made his wonderful works to be remembered.

 5 He has given food to those who fear him.

 He always remembers his covenant.